 Tourmaline is the secondary birthstone of the month October and also features a variety of colors.
 The stone consists of numerous minerals – the presence of certain minerals cause the color of a Tourmaline gemstone to change.

-The first discovery of Tourmaline does not date as far back as Opal’s first discovery, but only toward the 1500s, according to the Gemological Institute of America.
+The first discovery of Tourmaline stone des not date as far back as Opal’s first discovery, but only toward the 1500s, according to the Gemological Institute of America.
 It is believed that this stone was first uncovered in Brazil, but the first confirmation of Tourmaline’s discovery was only made official in the 19th century.
 Today, these gemstones are found worldwide.
 Some common countries where Tourmaline is quite commonly found include Australia, Russia, Sri Lanka, Tanzania, the United States and Nepal.

 Tourmaline is a harder gemstone than Opal, ranking between seven and 7.5 on the Mohs hardness scale.
 This makes Tourmaline a much more appropriate choice for those seeking a stone that can be placed in everyday jewelry.
-Since Tourmaline is still not as hard as a Sapphire or Diamond, it is often advised to avoid placing the jewelry in rings that are worn every day, but rather in other types of daily jewelry, including pendants and earring sets.
+Since Tourmaline is still not as hard as a Sapphire or Diamond, it is often advised to avoid placing the jewelry in rings that are worn every day, but rather in other types of daily tourmaline jewelry, including pendants and earring sets.

 Opal and Tourmaline gemstones are associated with the month of October, both featuring a wide spectrum of colors and believed to have passed through a rainbow by some reports.
 Each of these gemstones has certain features that make each a more appropriate gift for someone born in October, with Opal being the better choice for occasional wearing and Tourmaline featuring a sturdiness that makes it appropriate for more frequent use.
 These are essential features that need to be considered prior to the purchase of a gift.